 Primary marketsUK, Middle East, Europe, AustraliaUSA, Canada, global tech and finance

-Experience requiredNone for Foundation; none formally for Practitioner3–5 years PM experience + 35 hours training
+Experience requiredNone for Foundation.
+None formally for Practitioner.3 to 5 years PM experience plus 35 hours training

-RenewalPractitioner: 3 years / CPD3 years / 60 PDUs
+RenewalPractitioner: 3 years via CPD3 years via 60 PDUs

-Best forUK/Middle East public sector, government contracts, large enterpriseGlobal roles, tech sector, US-based organisations
+Best forUK and Middle East public sector, government contracts, large enterpriseGlobal roles, tech sector, US-based organisations

 💡

-Many experienced PMs hold both.
-PRINCE2 Practitioner + PMP is a strong combination for UK-based PMs who want to work across public and private sectors, or for those targeting Middle East and international roles.
-If you already hold PMP, PRINCE2 Practitioner adds relatively quickly — the methodologies complement rather than conflict.
-See our full PMP Certification Guide for the PMP side of the comparison.
+Many senior PMs hold both.
+PRINCE2 Practitioner plus PMP is a strong combination for UK-based PMs who want to work across public and private sectors, or for those targeting Middle East and international roles.
+If you already hold PMP, adding PRINCE2 Practitioner is achievable with a few focused weeks of study.
+The two methodologies complement each other well.
+See our full PMP Certification Guide for everything you need on the PMP side.

 06 — Study Plan

-How to Pass PRINCE2 — Foundation & Practitioner
+How to Pass PRINCE2 — Foundation and Practitioner

 1

-The official PRINCE2 manual — Managing Successful Projects with PRINCE2 (7th Edition) — is the authoritative source and can be used as an open book in the Practitioner exam.
+The official PRINCE2 manual, Managing Successful Projects with PRINCE2 (7th Edition), is the authoritative source.
+You can use it as open book in the Practitioner exam.
 Read it cover to cover at least once before attempting either exam.
-The 7th edition runs to around 300 pages — plan 8–10 hours of reading time.
+The 7th edition is around 300 pages.
+Plan 8 to 10 hours of reading time.
+Do not skip this step and rely on summaries.

 2